Suspect arraigned on meth charges in Milton Township - Leader Publications

 Meth and meth paraphernalia were found inside the residence where Morbach was located.

+Morbach is currently being held on $20,000 bond or surety.
 He will next appear in court at 1:30 p.m.
 Feb.
 25 for a pre-examination conference.

 You Might Like